Tragnarion/kinectchallenge2013/ToolsInGames/TelemetryServer/README.md

 Request:

+    {
+        "jsonrpc": "2.0",
-    {"jsonrpc": "2.0", "method": "getGameplayEvent", "params": {"type":1, "tag":"playername", "id": 1}
+        "method": "getGameplayEvent",
+        "params":
+        {
+            "type": 1,
+            "tag": "playername"
+        },
+        "id": 1
+    }

  * params: JSON input parameter object
   * type: Integer used to specify the event type
   * tag: String tag, can be used to group events using a string such as the player name, etc...

 Response:

     {"jsonrpc": "2.0", "result": [{}], "id": 1}

- * result: Returns a list of gameplay events that has been submitted earlier
+ * result: Returns a list of gameplay events that has been submitted earlier.
+The format is identical to the list of data sumbitted in 'addBatchedGameplayEvent'.

 # Refernces
  - [1] JSON-RPC 2.0: http://www.jsonrpc.org/specification